dskgry/nicole/README.md

 # nicole v 1.0
 Nicole is a JSF-JavaScript library which enables you to integrate your own JavaScript-code into JSF in a clean and consistent way.
+It takes care of the clientId-prefix hell and enables you to access parameters that were defined on the serverside in your JavaScript-Code.

 #Installation
 Build the project with maven (e.g. mvn clean install) and include nicole in the pom.xml of your project: